đī¸Literature Reviews

 Is there a range of different sources available?

-Is there a range of views and perspectives on the topic?
+Is there a range of views or perspectives on the topic?

-What interesting questions have started to emerge from my reading so far?
+What interesting questions have started to emerge from this reading?

-See also: Using AI to help you conduct a literature review
+See Using AI to help you conduct a literature review

 Works Cited